coleslaw-org/coleslaw/README.md

+# coleslaw

 Coleslaw aims to be flexible blog software suitable for replacing a single-user static site compiler such as Jekyll.
+Coleslaw was a nickname of my favorite poet [Czeslaw Milosz](http://blog.redlinernotes.com/tag/milosz.html).

 # Features
 * Git for storage